foundriesio/docs/source/reference-manual/security/device-gateway.rst

  * The "PKI Directory" is important and should be securely backed up.

+ * As noted in the warning, it can only be set once.
+   A reset requires contacting `Customer Support <https://foundriesio.atlassian.net/servicedesk/customer/portals>`, and will result in connected devices loosing connection.

 After running the above command, you can validate the outcome and view the configured certificates by using the following command: